NNikoletta/CreditCardFraudDetection/README.md

   - 1: Fraudulent transaction

 ### Data Acquisition
-The dataset is first downloaded in a form of a .csv file.
+The dataset is first downloaded as a .csv file.
 Before this however, the existence of the correct file path is checked.
 If the path exists, the pipeline checks the existence of the file, which is followed by data validation in case it already exists.
 This ensures that the data is not corrupted.

 If the file is not found, the file is downloaded and if it is corrupted, the code raises an error with an explanation that describes why we cannot proceed with the processing of the data.